 Appointments to subcommittees are for a three-year term or less, as determined by the Chairperson of the UAC.

-The membership shall be determined by the Vice Presidents of the University divisions including the Office of the President, Academic Affairs, Administration and Finance, Advancement, Athletics, Innovation and Applied Research, Marketing and Communications, and Student Affairs – and shall include a representative from the SGA, a representative of TUSC, a member of the faculty elected by the AAUP, the individual serving as the Middle States Liaison Officer, and the Director of Academic Assessment.
+The membership shall be determined by the Vice Presidents of the University divisions including the Office of the President, Academic Affairs, Administration and Finance, Advancement, Athletics, Strategic Partnerships and Applied Research, Marketing and Communications, and Student Affairs – and shall include a representative from the SGA, a representative of TUSC, a member of the faculty elected by the AAUP, the individual serving as the Middle States Liaison Officer, and the Director of Academic Assessment.
 The chair is the representative of the Office of the President.

 |Academic Affairs||Gary Levy|